thmttch/chef-continuum-anaconda/README.md

   `supports`, etc
 - add a pre-provision for kitchen tests to avoid redownloading the installer on every test (really slows down the tests)
+- figure out how to publish onto http://community.opscode.com/; the documentation is unbelievably bad

 ## Author